 That they are smart to do so - it is a great area of work where you go home smarter every day!
 You have to use your logic to solve the customer's challenges.
 And again, solving an issue where both your customer and you are happy with the solution is just so rewarding.

 The University of Southern Denmark, 2020

 Junior IT Engineer, Manufacturing Intelligence

 Manufacturing Intelligence at NNE

-Our 30-strong Manufacturing Intelligence department is a full-service provider of intelligence solutions within manufacturing for the pharma and biotech industries.
+The more than 40 consultants in our Manufacturing Intelligence department comprise a full-service provider of intelligence solutions within manufacturing for the pharma and biotech industries.
 They work with consultancy, design, implementation, test/validation and data analytics to help our customers increase the value of thier manufacturing data and make long-term, data-driven decisions.